Targeting the right audience is key to your success in running Facebook ads.

 You'll also receive our top strategies via email.
 You can unsubscribe at any time.

-So basically, I’m trying to drive people to my website.
-You definitely do want to have a facebook pixel set up.
+Make sure you have a Facebook pixel set up.
 If you don’t have one set up (or don’t know how to figure out if you have one installed), my tutorial covers that entire process.
 Only then can you actually track how many people are visiting the page and show additional ads to them in the future.

 What’s Your Marketing Objective?